-How to complete a Learner Analysis: A Deep Dive into Understanding Your Audience
+How to complete a Learner Analysis and Persona: A Deep Dive into Understanding Your Audience

 By Anthony Miller